mariamalini234/BC-Fiscal-Transparency-Trend/README.md

 - Sector-wise funding decomposition
 - Visualization of long-term fiscal trends

-5. Key Metrics
+5. Key Metrics:
   Metric			2016 to	2025
-Total Revenue	$47.6B to	$84.0B
+- Total Revenue	$47.6B to	$84.0B
-Total Expense	$46.8B to	$91.3B
+- Total Expense	$46.8B to	$91.3B
-Tax/person/day	$14	to	$24
+- Tax/person/day	$14	to	$24
-Spend/pers/day	$26	to	$44
+- Spend/pers/day	$26	to	$44
-Population		4.9M	to 5.7M
+- Population		4.9M	to 5.7M

-6. Conclusion
+6. Conclusion:
 The analysis shows that British Columbia’s fiscal system is heavily centered on healthcare and education, but expenditure growth has consistently outpaced revenue growth over the last decade.
 This has led to increasing per-capita fiscal pressure and a widening structural deficit, raising long-term sustainability concerns.
 The project highlights the importance of public financial transparency and the value of accessible open data in understanding government spending behavior.

-7. References
+7. References:
-Government of British Columbia Public Accounts
+- Government of British Columbia Public Accounts
-BC Budget 2025 Financial Reports
+- BC Budget 2025 Financial Reports
-Statistics Canada Population Data
+- Statistics Canada Population Data
-Open Government Data Portal (BC)
+- Open Government Data Portal (BC)